Key Takeaways

 ADHD and bipolar disorder share many similarities but are two different conditions.
 The main difference between ADHD and bipolar is the duration of symptoms.
 ADHD is persistent, and usually surfaces in childhood.
 Bipolar disorder symptoms are episodic (lasting from one week up to a few months) with an onset later in life.
 With access to the right support, both ADHD and bipolar disorder are manageable.

 Rula takes the guesswork out of finding the right therapist for you with our therapist-matching program.
 In less than three minutes, you can match with a therapist who takes your insurance.
-And our network of over 8,000 therapists means you can be seen this week — from the comfort of your own home
+And our network of over 10,000 therapists means you can be seen as soon as tomorrow — from the comfort of your own home.

 And if medication is a part of your treatment plan, we can also connect you with an in-network psychiatric provider.